betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 ### <a name='voting-or-polling'>Voting or polling</a>

-This is a feature that allows the host to ask participants a question and have them anonymously vote their responses.
-In the absence of this feature, a clumsy but sufficient work-around is to use [Google forms](https://www.google.com/forms/about/) by creating the form and then pasting a link to the form in your meeting's chat window allowing all participants to easily go there and vote their response.
+Polling is a feature that allows the host to ask participants a question and have them anonymously vote their responses.
+In the absence of this feature, a clumsy but sufficient work-around is to use [Google forms](https://www.google.com/forms/about/) by creating the form and then pasting a link to the form in your meeting's chat window, allowing all participants to easily go there to vote their response.

 ### <a name='file-sharing'>File sharing</a>

-File sharing allows participants to share whole files which attendees can then download to their own systems.
-There are varying levels of support for this among the products often restricted by file types (e.g. extensions).
-Some vendor's provide support for scripts and even augmented reality files.
+File sharing allows participants to share whole files, which attendees can then download to their own systems.
+This feature has varying levels of support among products, often restricted by file types (e.g., extensions).
+Some vendors provide support for scripts and even augmented reality files.
 File sharing, especially executable scripts, may introduce additional security concerns.

 ### <a name='recording'>Recording</a>

-Recording of a virtual meeting session is often convenient for participants who were unable to attend to watch later or for a meeting scribe to go back and fill in gaps in their notes.
+Recording of a virtual meeting session is often convenient for participants who were unable to attend to watch later or for a scribe to go back and fill in gaps in meeting notes.
 However, recordings are generally not useful for *replacing* meeting notes because of the summarization often involved in the curation of such notes.

-There are differing levels of support for what content gets recorded among the various products.
-Some products may not make a record of chat messages for example.
+The various products provide differing levels of support for what content gets recorded.
+Some products may not make a record of chat messages, for example.
 Recorded chat may or may not be sync'd with A/V content.
-It can sometimes be useful for the host to select the content to be recorded (e.g. audio-only).
+It can sometimes be useful for the host to select the content to be recorded (e.g., audio-only).

 Some vendors provide support for producing textual *transcriptions* from recordings.
-Recordings can introduce [*privacy concerns*](#privacy) so it is a best practice to obtain *written* consent not only to create a recording but also to specify with whom the recording may later be shared with.
+Recordings can introduce [*privacy concerns*](#privacy), so it is a best practice to obtain *written* consent not only to create a recording but also to specify with whom the recording may later be shared.

 ### <a name='transcription'>Transcription</a>

-Recorded sessions can be transcribed into time-stamped, text to make easy searching of the recorded stream.
+Recorded sessions can be transcribed into time-stamped text to enable easy searching of the recorded stream.
 Transcription typically requires about 2x the recording time to complete and is typically available only for sessions recorded to the *cloud* and pricier plans.